AliceEnjoyer/MatrixCounter/README.md

 # MatrixCounter
-it is an application that count matrix
+it is an application that calculates matrices